 The CGi isn’t as preposterous as was seen in 2012.
 That picture revealed our planet as hollow inside, with the consistency of crumbly feta cheese.
 Here plenty of giant buildings fall apart as they shake.
 Some San Francisco buildings create huge clouds of dust and debris as they crumble, which is realistic, but after forty buildings fall, one would think a cloud of dust would choke the air from Sausalito to San Jose.

-Less palatable is the notion that ‘An earthquake means never having to say you’re sorry.”
+Less palatable is the notion that “An earthquake means never having to say you’re sorry.”
 Ray’s first dialogue line is the reassuring mantra of plumbers everywhere: Just doing my job, ma’am.”
 Except that Ray doesn’t do his job, quite the opposite.
 A thoughtful rescue professional might want to check in at headquarters when disaster strikes.
-With things this bad Ray may well be the ranking uninjured official still able to lead a mass rescue and recovery effort.
-Has he decided that the destruction is so bad that there’s no point in even trying?
+With the city hit this badly, Ray may well be the ranking uninjured official still able to lead a mass rescue and recovery effort.
+Has he decided that the destruction is so extreme, there’s no point in even trying?
 In any event, Ray chooses to STEAL the state’s helicopter to race North on an unauthorized personal errand.
 The subject of reporting for duty never even comes up.
 Ray and Emma just light out for San Francisco.
 If looters get shot at times like this, what do they do to deserters?

 A really transparent subplot gives us Paul Giamatti as the JPL’s earthquake whiz, Lawrence.
 He has his own action scene atop Boulder Dam, which plays very much like a set piece in, of all things, Mothra.
 For the rest of the movie, Lawrence dispenses exposition bombs, dire warnings, and handy-dandy earthquake facts (sometimes spurious), to pace out the action.
 We also get a chance to check out ‘the big picture’ through the CNN screens in Lawrence’s lab.
 If the lab were tuned to Fox News, they’d be blaming the earthquake as revenge against Godless Left-Coasters.
 Lawrence’s lab assistants, with an average of one line of dialogue each, seem to be an opportunity to hire a couple of minority actors.

 Hmmm.
-To guarantee a big Chinese release for San Andreas, why not shoot alternate takes on all these JPL scenes and make all the people Chinese, talking about earthquakes in local terms?
+For the Chinese release version of San Andreas, did they shoot alternate takes on all these JPL scenes and make all the people Chinese, talking about earthquakes in local terms?
 It certainly wouldn’t hurt the movie, which consistently aims for the commercial solution to all issues.

 Many small details were interesting.
 I was impressed by the feeling that I was actually in a boat surrounded by crumbling buildings… so at the ‘immersive’ level the images worked, more or less.
 What can we say?
 When filmmakers attempt complex or intellectual sci-fi stories that use all these CGI miracles, audiences sometimes reject them outright.
 I felt truly pandered to when the screenwriters felt obligated to pay off Daniel Riddick’s character with an ignominious demise we can cheer.
 Riddick makes Richard Chamberlain’s callow character in the old The Towering Inferno seem sympathetic.